 Intravenous immunoglobulin (IVIg) contains antibodies collected from donated blood.
 This therapy has also been shown to speed recovery from GBS when given in the first 2 weeks.
 The exact way IVIg works is unknown.

 On the road to recovery, a person with GBS may need to consider pain relief and how to maintain muscle strength.
+Heat therapy has been helpful for patients in relieving pain and beginning physical therapy earlier.
 Physiotherapy is helpful in assisting recovery.
 Pain medications may also be required to help alleviate nerve pain.

 There is currently no known prevention for GBS.
 However, the best way to stay healthy is to make regular physical activity a part of your daily routine and to eat a well-balanced, healthy diet.

 All material copyright MediResource Inc. 1996 – 2022.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Guillain-Barre-Syndrome